 Again it was not all good news in this survey as only 13% said that they would vote for Labour in response to how they handled the financial crisis, another 22% said the were less likely to vote Labour and 59% said that it would make no difference to the way they would vote at an election.

-bt that Gordon Brown is trying to seize on Labour poll rating as he ups the ante by planning to inject billions of pounds of emergency funds into new schools and hospitals to stimulate the economy as Britain heads into recession, it emerged last night.
+There is now doubt that Gordon Brown is trying to seize on Labour poll rating as he ups the ante by planning to inject billions of pounds of emergency funds into new schools and hospitals to stimulate the economy as Britain heads into recession, it emerged last night.

 The Conservatives are keen to show that they have the right answers to the countries financial plight by asking the government to give more help to businesses by freezing VAT bills for six months to give firms more breathing space as the country heads towards recession.

-will announce more plans to help UK firms when he attends a small business summit tomorrow.
+The Shadow Chancellor will announce more plans to help UK firms when he attends a small business summit tomorrow.
 The Conservatives said many small businesses had seen their overdrafts withdrawn or interest rates raised above 15 per cent over the past few months and that some could be forced out of business by their next VAT bill.
 Under the Conservatives' scheme, which the party said was revenue-neutral, small businesses would be able to defer their VAT bills for up to six months.
 Any deferred tax would be charged at 7.5 per cent, the usual HM Revenue and Customs interest rate for late payments.
 It would mean a typical enterprise with 50 employees and revenue of £5m would be able to defer a quarterly VAT bill of £90,000.

 I'm sure that businesses will welcome any help to ease the cash flow crisis that tends to bite when companies try and hold on to their money for longer before paying suppliers causing a strain on cash flow.